maciej/snappy-flows/README.md

 ## Performance
-Initial benchmarks show that the non-async Snappy Flows achieve ~90% of performance of `SnappyFramedInputStream` and `SnappyFramedOutputStream`. `async` versions provide very good speedup, though.
+Initial benchmarks show that the non-async Snappy Flows achieve ~90% of performance of `SnappyFramedInputStream` and `SnappyFramedOutputStream`. `async` versions provide very good speedup giving 550-600MiB/s throughput on the test data on a a late 2013 15’ MBP with Intel(R) Core(TM) i7-4960HQ CPU @ 2.60GHz, 16GiB.
 For details refer to [benchmarks/README.md](benchmarks/README.md).

 ## Resources